tsnellgrove/dark_castle/castle_doc.md

 	- Add the item to room_dict or container_dict
 	- Add the item's description to description.txt

-+++ Version 2.0 Goals +++
++++ Limitations & Goals +++

+Version 1.0 Major Limitations
+- Only 2 word sentences... adjectives are connected to nouns using "_"
+- No prepositions
+- Only one timer active at a time (is this still true??)
+- If you attack the hedgehog while it's eating the stale_biscuts simply vanish

 Version 2.0 Features
 - articles, adjectives, and prepositions
 - Save Game capability
 - Object oriented code
 - Base on examples of efficient code.. focus on pythonic implementation
 - Classes
 - switcher